The online editorial and curatorial project for systems, non-

 had sprung up as the newest enclave for artist-

-With the aim of utilising the growing relationship between the Bushwick scene and the network Sluice had nurtured, it was decided that it would be mutually beneficial to make the expo a truly international exercise.
+With the aim of using the growing relationship between the Bushwick scene and the network Sluice had nurtured, it was decided that it would be mutually beneficial to make the expo a truly international exercise.
 Essentially, Sluice would manage the expo and coordinate all the international visiting galleries.
 Centotto and Theodore:Art were responsible for coordinating the Bushwick host galleries.

 AN INDUCTION | Gabriele Evertz

 I am interested in the sensation and perception of colour interaction.
 The history and theory of color serve as organizing tools.
 Simple geometric elements function as basic formal units, or color situations.

 Colour requires a vessel.
 Bands, stripes, and diagonals are among the most neutral shapes available to me.
 In visual experience, we expect symmetry.
 A centre is established when two main structural lines cross.
 It becomes the basis for subjective action, spreading energy equally through the visual field, because the viewer’s glance coincides with the axis of perspective.
 To counteract this element of stability, less predictable breaks along a line can be employed to induce a state of unrest.

 Of all of the visual elements, colour is the most unstable factor, depending on its

 placement, size, and quantity.
 Whereas shapes always hold their identity -

 This series of investigations explores the balance between both centric and eccentric forces.
 In planning my work, I intentionally keep the presence of the observer in mind.
 The sudden perception of colour shifts and the sensation of intensive light emanations, which come with immersive viewing, are the rewards that the painting bestows on us.
 Vision, feeling, and thought come together in the perceptive viewer, who becomes a partner, thus completing the meaning of the painting.